Storytelling for Scientists

 And it's a great way to bring your team together as they practice collaboration while sparking creativity.

 Keynote.
 In a lively one-hour presentation, attendees learn why stories are effective for influencing thoughts, beliefs, and action.
-This is real brain science, folks.
+It starts deep within the brain with the Theta Signature wave.
+This is real science, folks.

 Workshop.
 It starts with a solid foundation.
 Attendees learn story construction, how to find great non-fiction stories, and tell their stories in an effective manner.
 Using the supplied workbook, attendees will develop a marketing framework that can be used immediately.